FabioPatella/datamininguminho/README.md

    tested  with coverage 90-95%

-3)decision trees : optional features implementation is in progress as well as testing
+3)decision trees : optional features implementation is in progress.
+Tested with 90% coverage

 4)NaiveBayes&Prism: Pseudocounts for the Naive Bayes classifier  , Have an option to use logarithms in the constructor.
 Naive Bayes for text classification is in progress